TUTOR: Answer judging

 A judging block in TUTOR is a control structure that begins with an arrow command and ends with the next arrow, endarrow or unit command.
 The arrow command also prompts for input, with the special arrow character (resembling "▷") displayed as a prompt at the indicated screen coordinates.
 In effect, a judging block can be thought of as a backtracking control structure where the student may make multiple attempts to answer a question until a correct answer allows forward progress.

 Judging pattern matching

 Each judging block consists of a sequence of pattern matching commands, each of which introduces a (possibly empty) block of commands to be executed if that pattern matches.
 The two most common pattern matching commands were answer and wrong.
 These had identical pattern matching semantics except that answer judged a student response to be correct if it matched, while wrong judged a student response to be incorrect.

-The tag fields on the answer and wrong commands consisted of lists of optional, required and alternative words. consider this example from exercise 4-1 in the 1973 TUTOR User's Memo:
+The tag fields on the answer and wrong commands consisted of lists of optional, required and alternative words. consider this example: